-- i) Sand and gravel shall not be extracted up to a distance of 1 km from major bridges and highways on both sides, or five times (5x) of the span (x) of a bridge/public civil structure (including water intake points) on up-stream side and ten times (10x) the span of such bridge on down side, subjected to a minimum of 250 meters on the upstream side and 500 meters on the downstream side. - ii) No quarrying shall be permitted within 50 (fifty) metres of any public place i.e. cremation Ghat or any religious place etc. - iii) No quarrying shall be permitted within 5 (five) metres from both banks of the river. - iv) The quarrying of sand shall be prohibited within 100 (one hundred) metres upstream and downstream from any dam/weir or any other structure erected for irrigation purpose. - v) Sand Ghats should preferably be located on the river side embankment.
+- i) Sand and gravel shall not be extracted up to a distance of 1 km from major bridges and highways on both sides, or five times (5x) of the span (x) of a bridge/public civil structure (including water intake points) on up-stream side and ten times (10x) the span of such bridge on down side, subjected to a minimum of 250 meters on the upstream side and 500 meters on the downstream side. - ii) No quarrying shall be permitted within 50 (fifty) metres of any public place in GEOLOGY Ghat or any religious place etc. - iii) No quarrying shall be permitted within 5 (five) metres from both banks of the - iv) The quarrying of sand shall be prohibited within 100 (one hundred) met downstream from any dam/weir or any other structure erected for irrigation pu - v) Sand Ghats should preferably be located on the river side embankment.
 For low embankment less than 6 metres height, quarrying should not be done within 25 metre from toe/heel of the embankment and depth of mining should not be more than 2.00 metre.
-In order to obviate the development of flow parallel to embankment to center should be left in the mining pits.
+In case of higher embankments, the distance should not be less than 50 metre and depth of mining should be maximum 1.50 metre and at a distance of 75 metre of more mining depth should be maximum 2.00 metre.
+In order to obviate the development of flow parallel to embankment, crossbars of width eight times the depth of mining pits spaced at 50 to 60 metres center to center should be left in the mining pits.